ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Introduction

-In both of our new benchmarks, we investigate a more challenging scenario, where during evaluation instead of choosing a random sentence, we retrieve a highly similar sentences as confusing examples, using the Facebook AI Similarity Search (FAISS) library \citep{johnson2019billion}.
+We experimentally evaluate \method{} on standard benchmark for similarity measures -- the layer prediction benchmark \cite{kornblith2019similarity}, and two new benchmarks we introduce in this paper: the multilingual benchmark and the image--caption benchmark.
+In experiments with both language and vision models and multiple datasets, \method{} outperforms common similarity measures.
+In addition, we investigate a more challenging scenario, where during evaluation instead of choosing a random sentence, we retrieve a highly similar sentences as confusing examples, using the Facebook AI Similarity Search (FAISS) library \cite{johnson2019billion}.
 While other similarity measures are highly affected by this change, our method maintains a high accuracy with a very small degradation.
 We attribute this to the highly separable representations that our method learns.
+Even when \method{} is trained on data from one domain/task and evaluated on data from another domain/task, it achieves superior performance.

-Through ablations, we show that if we change the training procedure of the encoder to only maximize the similarity of similar examples, the projected representations have poor separation, indicating that the CL procedure is a crucial part of the method's success.
+Through ablations, we demonstrate that the CL procedure is crucial to the success of the method and only maximizing the similarity of positive examples is not sufficient.
 Furthermore, we demonstrate that \method{} reveals new insights not captured by previous similarity measures.
 For instance, CKA suggests that the BERT language model \cite{devlin2018bert} is more similar to vision models than GPT-2 \cite{radford2019language}.
 Our analysis indicates that both BERT and GPT-2 create representations that are equally similar to the vision ones.

-In summary, this work makes the following contributions: \begin{itemize} \item We introduce a new similarity measure, \method{}, which uses positive and negative sets to train an encoder that maps representations to the space where similarity is measured. \item We propose two new benchmarks for the evaluation of similarity measures: the multilingual benchmark and the image--caption benchmark. \item We show that \method{} outperforms existing similarity measures in all benchmarks, and maintains a high accuracy even when faced with more challenging examples. \item We show that \method{} is preferable for interpreting neural networks, revealing insights not captured by previous methods. \end{itemize}